woocommerce/woocommerce/plugins/woocommerce-admin/docs/examples/extensions/README.md

 ## Example Extensions

 - `add-report` - Create a "Hello World" report page.
+- `add-task` - Create a custom task for the onboarding task list.
 - `dashboard-section` - Adding a custom "section" to the new dashboard area.
 - `table-column` - An example of how to add column(s) to any report.